-As discussed in Note 2 to the consolidated financial statements, the Company recorded \$30,197 thousand of total revenue for the year ended December 31, 2022, of which \$14,978 thousand was service revenue and \$15,219 thousand was subscription revenue.
-Customer arrangements may contain multiple performance obligations such as software development services, software products, and maintenance and support fees.
+As discussed in Note 3 to the consolidated financial statements, the Company recorded \$34,851 thousand of total revenue for the year ended December 31, 2023, of which \$18,973 thousand was subscription revenue and \$15,878 thousand was service revenue.
+Customer arrangements may contain multiple performance obligations such as software subscriptions, software products, software development services, and/or maintenance and support fees.
 The Company accounts for individual products and services separately if they are distinct.
-The Company derives its revenue primarily from software development services and software subscriptions with a wide range of service and software offerings.
+The Company derives its revenue primarily from software subscriptions and software development services with a wide range of software and service offerings.

 We identified the evaluation of the Company's revenue recognition related to new contracts entered during the year as a critical audit matter.
-Challenging auditor judgment was required to evaluate the potential impact of specific contract terms on revenue recognition due to the unique nature of new revenue contracts within each service and software offering.
+Challenging auditor judgment was required to evaluate the potential impact of specific contract terms on revenue recognition due to the unique nature of new revenue contracts within each software and service offering.

 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design of certain internal controls related to the Company's revenue recognition process, including a control over the Company's assessment of the contract terms and applicable revenue recognition requirements for new contracts.
 For a selection of new contracts, we read the contract and evaluated the Company's assessment of the contract terms and revenue recognition.
 For certain contracts, we confirmed the relevant contract terms directly with the Company's customers and compared them to the terms utilized by the Company to record revenue.
 We assessed the recorded revenue by selecting a sample of transactions and comparing the revenue recognized for consistency with the terms of the underlying documentation, including contracts with customers.
-For a selection of revenue contracts entered during the year, we interviewed personnel outside of the accounting function to consider other relevant facts and circumstances and their impact on revenue recognition.
+For a selection of revenue contracts entered during the year, we interviewed personnel outside of the accounting function to consider any other relevant facts and circumstances and their impact on revenue recognition.